gagnau/reactreduxnoob/README.md

-#NOTE:
+### NOTE:
-This is a work in progress right now and cannot be used because it's broken
+Right now, this is a work in progress right now and cannot be used because it's broken

 Purpose of this project is to provide a small and easy to understand React/Redux SPA to use as base for further development.